How To Become An Eating Disorder Dietitian: The RDs Guide

 Step Three: Be intentional about your continuing education requirements.

 As you pursue your required continuing education requirements as an RD, try to choose CPEUs that will help you refine your skills as an RD specializing in eating disorders.
 There are plenty of workshops, conferences, online courses, webinars, self-study programs, and more that will build your knowledge, develop your skills, and advance your career.
+Here are a few recommended resources for eating disorder CPEUs:

 Step Four: Open an online private practice.